sartha-cmyk/vityarthi-project-spam-mail-protection/README.md

 Enter any email message and the system will classify it.

 Example:
-Enter Email Message: Congratulations you win free money prize
+Enter Email Message: Congratulations you win the lottery !!!!!

 Output:
-Spam Score: 3
+Spam Score: 2
-Result: SPAM
+Result: SUSPICIOUS

 ### Option 2: Check Emails from File
 The program reads emails from emails.txt and detects spam automatically.